 • Generalization: The child can apply the skill to a different environment or area.

-DTT sessions are more intensive than those in Incidental Teaching.
-Another difference is the factor of social relevancy.
+Another difference between DTT and other types of ABA training is that sessions are more intensive than those in Incidental Teaching.
+This is because there are numerous quick sessions with very little lag time between trials.
+There is also the factor of social relevancy.
 Although a skill must be relevant for a child to want to learn it, DTT engineers sessions that teach skills that can be used in the environment whether or not they are needed in the instant.
-Incidental Teaching imparts skills as the need for them arises.
+Incidental Teaching, in contrast, imparts skills as the need for them arises.
 In either method, the reward must be something which the child values, and it must be given immediately after the child learns the task.

-As we learn more about what Autism is, we will discover more and better ways to teach children how to communicate and interact in society to give them more normalcies in their lives.
+As we learn more about autism, we will discover more and better ways to teach children how to communicate and interact in society to give them more normalcy in their lives.
 We now say that children “fall on the autism scale,” which is a way of saying that there are varying degrees of the condition.
 Any training method has to adapt to the level of cognition and communication the student possesses.
-Discrete Trial Teaching is an attempt to give children skills important to social interaction which can be configured to the abilities of the student preparing them to have the fullest life possible.
+Discrete Trial Teaching is an attempt to give children skills important to daily living that can be configured to the abilities of the student preparing them to have the fullest life possible.